coral-cloud/coral-doc/docs/guide/advanced/style-guide.md

 The style guide for this project is mainly based on the official [style guide](https://vuejs.org/v2/style-guide/index.html) .
 It is recommended to read the guide before you start using the project, which will help you write more standardized and unified code.
 Most of these rules are also configured in [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue).
 When the rules are not followed, will throw an error.
 For details, see [eslint](./eslint.md) section.

 Of course, there are some special specifications that cannot be verified by eslint.
 You need to pay attention to yourself and follow.
 The most important thing is the naming rules for files.
-Take the example of `vue-element-admin` here.
+Take the example of `doc-site` here.

 ## Component